vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/stylize.md

 :::

-If you want to skip some words in some pages, you can set `noStylize` in page frontmatter with an array containing content you don’t want to stylize.
+Also, you can use `stylize` in frontmatter to provide extra stylize rules for content of the page.

 ::: info Performance